1978 Berwick and East Lothian by-election: Candidates

 The Labour candidate was 29-year-old John Home Robertson, a farmer who had been a member of Berwickshire District Council since 1974.
 The Conservative Party candidate was Margaret Marshall.
 The Liberals selected Tam Glen.

 The Scottish National Party (SNP) fielded Isobel Lindsay.
-The SNP national leadership chose her as the candidate, which part rules entitled them to do, but tension arose locally from the choice not to endorse the person who the local SNP organisation had selected to fight the next general election.
+The SNP national leadership chose her as the candidate, which party rules entitled them to do, but tension arose locally from the choice not to endorse the person who the local SNP organisation had selected to fight the next general election.

 On the eve of the poll the Conservatives, including Margaret Marshall, reportedly had high hopes of victory and the Glasgow Herald predicted that failure to win the seat would be 'seen as in many quarters as an unmitigated disaster' for the Conservative Party in Scotland.
 Labour however felt the SNP vote would be reduced with many SNP voters switching to them.
 John Home Robertson talked of making the seat safe for Labour, but others in the party were described as being 'wary of their chances'.
 Isobel Lindsay expected to increase the SNP vote, while Tam Glen also was confident that the Liberal vote would rise.

 Result

 The result was a victory for Robertson, with an increased majority of 3,112 votes.
 This was well against the general trend of by-elections in the 1974-79 Parliament, which had been against Labour.
 It also saw a decline in the SNP vote, continuing a trend at a few other elections earlier in the year.
+Lindsay and Glen lost their deposits.

 Robertson held the seat until its abolition for the 1983 general election, when he was returned for the new East Lothian constituency.
 He went on to represent the Scottish Parliament constituency of East Lothian.